 If you are looking to find Jill, she will be behind the net during Jack’s games pacing nervously or in the scorebox intensely watching the game.
 When not behind the net or at work, she also volunteers as a Board member of her neighbourhood HOA, Webelos Cub Scout den leader & art docent at Endeavour Elementary School.

-Jeff McConnell - Board Member (Vice-President's Class)
+Jeff McConnell - Board Member (Class 2)

 14U - I started my relationship with Sno-King Hockey as a bantam player in the early 80’s, transferring from the defunct Eastside Hockey Association in Bellevue, where I had begun my playing career.
 I played with Sno-King thru Midgets and then with the defunct Seattle Ironmen Junior team.
 I re-joined Sno-King when my son, Dillon started playing in the Sno-King beginners program, Dillon will be a first-year Bantam next season.
 My daughter Kaitlyn also played briefly.
 I’ve also had the privilege of serving as a team manager with my wife Terri for the last 6 years and have also served as the Squirt Division Lead.